FINNGEN/META_ANALYSIS/README.md

 ## Variant matching across studies

 Variants are matched using chr pos ref and alt.
-For this reason all 37 build results need to first be lifted over to 38.
-[lift.wdl](wdl/lift.wdl) can be used to liftover results first if needed.
+For this reason all 37 build results need to first be lifted over to 38 to match FinnGen. [lift.wdl](wdl/lift.wdl) can be used to liftover results first if needed.

 IMPORTANT: Studies need to be ordered by chr (1-22, x,y,mt) and position.
 Chromosome can be indicated with numbers 1-25 or 1-22, X, Y, MT, with or without 'chr' prefix and they will be internally coded to numerical values.